This post may contain affiliate links, meaning I get a commision if you decide to make a purchase through my links, at no cost to you.

 I can explain it best like this:

-Until this and that and the other is exactly right in my life-the situation, my weight, the projects in my home, the amount in our savings account, and the children fulfilled happy adults-I should not feel truly settled, content and happy or worthy of love.
-The number on the scale will be ___, and then I can be happy.
-Every room in the house will look finished and organized, and on and on and on and then I can truly feel those things and enjoy life.
+Until this and that and the other is exactly right in my life-the situation, my weight, the projects in my home, the amount in our savings account, and the children fulfilled happy adults-I should not feel truly settled, content.
+The number on the scale will be ___, and then I can be content.
+Every room in the house will look finished and organized, and on and on and on and then I can truly feel those things and take a breath of air.

 I think more than ever, so many of us women fall into this today.
 For me it was a habit I remember cultivating as a teen-I loved to look at magazines, to study the way the models looked, the homes perfect, the stories with happy happy endings where everything worked out just so.
 Today the opportunity to compare these illusions of perfection is a thousand fold what they used to be, and the expectations are almost laughable.